Sreetam/Coding-and-Training/index.md

 # High-Quality Resources for DSA, Aptitude, and Interview Preparation

-For MCSE students at Jadavpur University preparing for roles in FAANG, quant firms, startups, and consulting, below is a comprehensive list of top-notch training resources.
+For CS/IT students at Jadavpur University preparing for roles in FAANG, quant firms, startups, and consulting, below is a comprehensive list of top-notch training resources.
 The list is organized by category and includes GitHub repositories, websites, YouTube channels, and blogs.
 Each resource is described with its focus and indicated level (Beginner, Intermediate, Advanced).

 ---

 ## Data Structures and Algorithms (DSA)

+- [Ravindrababu Ravula – Algorithms Playlist (YouTube)](https://www.youtube.com/playlist?list=PLEbnTDJUr_IeHYw_sfBOJ6gk5pie0yP-0) – Clear and detailed lectures on algorithms, ideal for GATE and interviews.
+(Intermediate)
 - [GeeksforGeeks](https://geeksforgeeks.org) – One of the most popular sites for learning DSA and core CS topics.
 (Beginner to Intermediate)
 - [LeetCode](https://leetcode.com) – A leading platform for practicing coding problems with editorials.
 (Intermediate)
 - [takeUforward (YouTube)](https://www.youtube.com/@takeUforward) – Curated playlists on DSA and interview questions by a Google SDE.
 (Beginner to Intermediate)